Research Partner Organisations

-The Carnivore Conservancy works closely with several academic, governmental and industry research organizations to ensure that our efforts have the greatest possible impact in the fight to prevent extinction of threatened carnivore species.
-Many of our partner organizations hold a seat on our research committee, which sets the direction and priorities for our overall research program.
+The Carnivore Conservancy works closely with several academic, governmental and industry research organisations to ensure that our efforts have the greatest possible impact in the fight to prevent extinction of threatened carnivore species.
+Many of our partner organisations hold a seat on our research committee, which sets the direction and priorities for our overall research program.

 Deakin Logo.png